Which Farmer Will Yield a Harvest?

 - Comforting our grandchildren when life seems unfair.

 - Praying for the salvation of our grandchildren without ceasing.

 The list of ways for passing our spiritual legacies to future generations is endless; however, one thing is certain.
 God is calling us to sow seeds of faith in the hearts of our grandchildren.
 For He says, “Only take care, and keep your soul diligently, lest you forget the things that your eyes have seen, and lest they depart from your heart all the days of your life.
 Make them known to your children and your children’s children” (Deuteronomy 4:9).

 Will you join me in making the commitment to be a godly, intentional grandparent?
 Will you grab a hoe and your seed pouch of faith and walk among the fields, intentionally sowing the love of Christ into the hearts of your future generations?
-Will you being by getting on your knees?
+Will you cover your efforts in prayer?